ZebinYang/gaminet/README.md

 ## Citations
 ----------
 Yang, Z., Zhang, A. and Sudjianto, A., 2020.
-GAMI-Net: An Explainable Neural Network based on Generalized Additive Models with Structured Interactions. arXiv preprint arXiv:2003.0713
+GAMI-Net: An Explainable Neural Network based on Generalized Additive Models with Structured Interactions. [arXiv:2003.0713](https://arxiv.org/abs/2003.00713)

 ```latex
 @article{yang2020gami,
   title={GAMI-Net: An Explainable Neural Network based on Generalized Additive Models with Structured Interactions},